m-labs/artiq/doc/manual/installing.rst

 Installing Anaconda or Miniconda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* You can either install Anaconda (chose Python 3.5) from https://store.continuum.io/cshop/anaconda/
+* You can either install Anaconda (choose Python 3.5) from https://store.continuum.io/cshop/anaconda/

-* Or install the more minimalistic Miniconda (chose Python 3.5) from http://conda.pydata.org/miniconda.html
+* Or install the more minimalistic Miniconda (choose Python 3.5) from http://conda.pydata.org/miniconda.html

 .. warning::
-    If you are installing on Windows, chose the Windows 32-bit version regardless of whether you have a 32-bit or 64-bit Windows.
+    If you are installing on Windows, choose the Windows 32-bit version regardless of whether you have a 32-bit or 64-bit Windows.

 After installing either Anaconda or Miniconda, open a new terminal and make sure the following command works::